igocreate/igo/docs/guide/forms.md

-# Igo Forms
+# Igo.js Forms

 ## Overview

-Igo offers a structured approach for handling user inputs in Node.js applications using form schemas.
-This guide will walk you through the steps to create, validate, and manage forms with Igo.
+Igo.js offers a structured approach for handling user inputs in Node.js applications using form schemas.
+This guide will walk you through the steps to create, validate, and manage forms with Igo.js.

 ## Table of Contents
 - [Setting up the Schema](#setting-up-the-schema)